Futarchy-Polkadot-Hackathon-2023/futarchy/README.md

 ### Description

-Futurachy creates incentives to for governments.

-This is a Quickstart of the Project [Futurachy](https://github.com/PolkaHack/futarchy).
-Quickstart is a simplified version of the inner workings.
+Futarchy - we're incentivising altruistic governance!

 #### Summary

 1. It spins up a Indexer, which graps Data from the from Kusama Chain.
 2. It creates a graphQL endpoint.
 3. It fetches extra data from polkassembly based on the graphQL data.
 4. It creates markets based on 3 cases.
    - Case 1: If no market exist
    - Case 2: If new proposal appears
    - Case 3: If proposal gets updated.
 5. It creates a Link to the new market.
 6. It posts a comment in [polkassembly](https://polkadot.polkassembly.io/) with a link to the created Market.